What is CBD? Definition

 - The occurrence of cardiovascular disease

-The effects of CBD would go even further since a study has shown that cannabinoids have an action on the reduction of cancer cells, when CBD and THC are combined.
+The effects of cannabidiol go even further since a study has proven that cannabinoids have an action on the reduction of cancer cells, when CBD and THC are combined.

-Cannabis is very controlled in France and in the world, research on the benefits of cannabis molecules (CBD, THC) is progressing slowly.
+Cannabis is very controlled in France and in the world, research on the benefits of cannabis molecules (CBD, THC, CBN, CBG, etc.) is progressing slowly.
 In addition, the negative connotation of cannabis generates a lot of mistrust vis-à-vis the therapeutic properties of its molecules.

 CBD legal framework

 Short answer: yes, it is absolutely legal to consume CBD.
-Although a certain vagueness persists, both the European Parliament and the MILDECA (Interministerial Mission for the Fight against Drugs and Addictive Behaviors in France) have both clearly stated that:
+Although a certain vagueness persists, the European Parliament, like the MILDECA (Interministerial Mission for the Fight against Drugs and Addictive Behaviors in France) both clearly stated that:

 - CBD is legal production, marketing and consumption,

-- The THC rate set by the EU (0,2% with a planned increase to 0,3%) prevails in France as in the rest of the European Union for the sale of legal cannabis and its derivative products.
+- The THC level set by the EU (0,3%) prevails in France as in the rest of the European Union for the sale of CBD and its derivative products.

-The World Health Organization (WHO) also recommended, at the end of 2017, the non-classification of CBD as a controlled substance.
+The World Health Organization further recommended, at the end of 2017, failure to classify cannabidiol as a controlled substance.
 It is therefore in no way considered a drug since it is non-narcotic.
+(Source: WHO)

 Can CBD be prescribed by a doctor?